 Caveats of delivering WebP or AVIF images via .htaccess

-Due to the huge variety of possible server configurations out there, using the .htaccess file to deliver the WebP or AVIF versions of your JPG/PNG files seamlessly (without altering the page code) has some caveats you should be aware of.
+Due to the variety of possible server configurations, you need to consider some caveats when using the .htaccess file to seamlessly deliver the WebP or AVIF versions of your JPG/PNG files (without altering the page code).

-Varyheader and it is correctly configured to serve WebP and/or AVIF from the same URL based on the browser capabilities, so that it knows (and will cache and serve accordingly) that there are 2 different files to be served for the same URL, depending on the
+Varyheader and is properly configured to deliver WebP and/or AVIF from the same URL based on browser capabilities so that it knows (and caches and delivers accordingly) that there are 2 different files to deliver for the same URL depending on the

 Acceptheader sent by the browser.

 - If you are using a CDN that does not support the

 Varyheader, or if you do not have the technical knowledge to implement it, you should not use this solution at all, or you may end up serving WebP/AVIF images to browsers that do not support them.
 Instead, use one of the alternative solutions described at the end of this article.